About This Project

 An Invitation

-If you are a student of Taoist astrology seeking something deeper than what is commonly available, if you are a Western astrologer curious about the parallel tradition that developed in the East, or if you are simply someone who senses that the popular version of Taoist astrology barely scratches the surface — this project is for you.
+This is a long-term project.
+Restoring a tradition is not the work of a single article or a single year.
+If you are a student of Taoist astrology seeking something deeper than what is commonly available, or a Western astrologer curious about the parallel tradition that developed in the East — this project is for you.